-If you need assistance at any prompt, or if you want to know your options are at any prompt, say "Help" following the voice on beep.
+If you need assistance at any prompt, or if you want to know your options at any prompt, say "Help" following the beep.
 The UConnectTM system will play all the options at any prompt if you ask for help.

-To activate the UConnectTM system from idle, simply press the 'Phone' button and follow audible prompts for directions.
-All UConnectTM system sessions begin with a press of the 'Phone' button on the mirror.
+To activate the UConnectTM system from idle, simply press the "Phone" button and follow audible prompts for directions.
+All UConnectTM system sessions begin with a press of the "Phone" button on the radio control head.